In that blog post I want to point out the awesome topic, how to automate the deployment of a Microservice using a delivery pipeline on IBM Cloud.

 That image shows two stages, one stage is called FETCH and the other DEPLOY_SERVICES.
 The FETCH stages contains a job called Fetch code and the DELOY_SERVICES has two jobs one for build and one for deployment.

 With the realization of the automated setup for the creation of the toolchain, you can just press the button Create toolchain in the GitHub project and follow a guided wizard to deploy the Authors Microservice.
-(Visit the GitHub project Use a IBM Cloud toolchain to deploy a Java Microservices to Kubernetes on IBM Cloud to press the button ;-))

 That toolchain automates following major manual deployment steps in the workshop for the Authors Microservice.